High-level methods

 efficient computation for large (file based) objects.

-you can combine multiple SpatRaster objects.
+With lapp you can combine multiple SpatRaster objects.
 The related

-combines two layers by taking the values of
+another layer, and cover combines two layers by taking the values of

-the first layer except where these are NA
+the first layer except where these are NA.

 app

-method allows you to do a computation across the layers of a
+The app method allows you to do a computation across the layers of a

-object by providing a function (like apply
+terra object by providing a function (like apply on a matrix or

 data.frame).
-If you supply a SpatRaster
+If you supply a SpatRaster, another SpatRaster is

-computes summary type layers for subsets of a
+returned. tapp computes summary type layers for subsets of a

-on a matrix or data.frame).
+SpatRaster (like tapply on a matrix or data.frame).

 classify

-to replace ranges of values with
+You can use cut or classify to replace ranges of values with

-to substitute (replace) single values with
+single values, or subs to substitute (replace) single values with

 other values.